-Historically, manufacturing of our Hemopurifier occurred in collaboration with a contract manufacturer based in California under current Good Manufacturing Practice, or cGMP, regulations promulgated by the FDA.
+Historically, manufacturing of our Hemopurifier was conducted in collaboration with a contract manufacturer based in California, operating under current Good Manufacturing Practice, or cGMP, regulations promulgated by the FDA.
 Our contract manufacturer is registered with the FDA.
-To date, our manufacture of the Hemopurifier has been limited to quantities necessary to support our clinical studies.
+To date, production of the Hemopurifier has been limited to quantities necessary to support our clinical studies.

-In May 2024, the FDA approved the use of our own manufacturing facility to manufacture Hemopurifiers.
+In May 2024, the FDA approved the use of our own manufacturing for the production of Hemopurifiers.
+We have since initiated manufacturing activities at our facility under cGMP conditions to support ongoing and planned clinical development.